-The Securities Industry Act, 2011

-repealed the Securities Industry Act, 1999.
-The 2011 Act modernizes and updates the law governing the regulation of securities in The Bahamas, enhances the powers of the Securities Commission (the Commission) and promotes confidence and efficiency in the capital markets, making them a more attractive prospect to domestic and foreign investors.
+The Securities Industry Act, 2011, (the 2011 Act) repealed the Securities Industry Act, 1999.
+The 2011 Act modernized and updated the law governing the regulation of securities in The Bahamas, enhanced the powers of the Securities Commission (the Commission) and promoted confidence and efficiency in the capital markets, making them a more attractive prospect to domestic and foreign investors.

-Highlights

-Definitions
+Highlights Definitions

 The first schedule of the 2011 Act defines securities and the activities giving rise to the obligation to register.
-Part 2 of the first schedule sets out four types of activities which would constitute securities business and include:
+Part 2 of the first schedule sets out four types of activities which constitute securities business:

-- i. dealings in securities
+- I. dealing in securities;

-- ii. arranging deals in securities
+- 2. arranging deals in securities;

-- iii. managing securities and
+- 3. managing securities and

-- iv. advising on securities.
+- 4. advising on securities.